Gaussian quadrature rules for composite highly oscillatory integrals: The first Gaussian quadrature rule

 Next, we consider the computation of the quadrature weights $\{{w_k}\}_{k=1}^{n}$.
 Recalling that the Gaussian quadrature rule \eqref{eq:FirstGauss} is exact for $f\in\mathcal{P}_{2n-1}$, we infer that

 or equivalently,

 Hence, the quadrature weights $\{w_k\}_{k=1}^{n}$ can be obtained from solving \eqref{eq:LineaeEqnW}.

 We now present some numerical experiments to illustrate the behavior of the nodes and weights of the Gaussian quadrature rule and the computations were performed using {\sc Matlab} on a laptop with an Intel(R) Core(TM) i5-8265U CPU with 8GB RAM.
 In all of the experiments, we apply the approach (II) to compute the modified moments $\{\nu_0,\ldots,\nu_{2n-1}\}$ and the parameter $m$ is chosen such that the last Chebyshev coefficient $c_m$ is just above machine precision.
 Figure \ref{xklocation1} illustrates the nodes $\{x_k\}_{k=1}^{n}$ as a function of $\omega$ for three values of $n$ and Figure \ref{xklocation2} illustrates the nodes $\{x_k\}_{k=1}^{n}$ as a function of $n$ for three values of $\omega$ for the weight function $(g\circ\phi_{\omega})(x)=\exp(2\cos(\omega x))$.
-From Figure \ref{xklocation1} we see that each node $x_k$ converge to a limit value as $\omega\rightarrow\infty$.
+From Figure \ref{xklocation1} we see that each node $x_k$ converges to a limit value as $\omega\rightarrow\infty$.
 A natural question to ask is what these limit values are?
 Interestingly, numerical experiments show that these limit values are exactly the zeros of $P_n(x)$, where $P_n(x)$ is the Legendre polynomial of degree $n$.
 To show this, let $\{x_k^{\mathrm{GL}}\}_{k=1}^{n}$ be the zeros of $P_n(x)$, we plot the absolute errors $|x_k-x_k^{\mathrm{GL}}|$ scaled by $\omega$ in Figure \ref{xklk}.
-Clearly, we see that the nodes $\{x_k\}_{k=1}^{n}$ converge to the Legendre points $\{x_k^{\mathrm{GL}}\}_{k=1}^{n}$ at the rate $O(\omega^{-1})$, i.e.,
+Clearly, we see that the nodes $\{x_k\}_{k=1}^{n}$ converge to the Legendre points $\{x_k^{\mathrm{GL}}\}_{k=1}^{n}$ at the rate $O(\omega^{-1})$.
+Below we provide a rigorous proof for this observation. \begin{theorem} Let $\{x_k\}_{k=1}^{n}$ and $\{x_k^{\mathrm{GL}}\}_{k=1}^{n}$ denote the zeros of $p_n^{\omega}(x)$ and $P_n(x)$, respectively, and assume that they are ordered according to the same rule.
+Then, for each $k\in\{1,\ldots,n\}$, we have